linli666/Machine-Learning-study-notes/K-Nearest Neighbors.md

 Euclidean distance or simple straight line to measure the distance between points.
 The most common distance metric and the one that scikit-learn uses by default is the euclidean instead of straight line distance.
 2. The number of K nearest neighbors
 The value of K is at least 1 and typically an odd number.
-3.Optional weighting function on the nearest neighbors points Some cases, you may want to give some neighbors more influence on the outcome.
+3. Optional weighting function on the nearest neighbors points Some cases, you may want to give some neighbors more influence on the outcome.
 It's optional.
 4. Method for aggregating the classed of nearest neighbors points
 Typically use simple majority vote.